BetterMuSeek

 Fretboard

 The Caribbean Rosewood fretboard is what makes this guitar one of a kind.
 Rosewood is known for having deep, warm tones.
-Since they don’t need a finish, they feel very smooth to play and are perfect for cutting out some extra high frequencies in higher resisters.
+Since they don’t need a finish, they feel smooth to play and are perfect for cutting out extra high frequencies in higher resisters.
 Compared to maple, the difference is clear, as rosewood will soften the sound, even on guitars with maple necks.

 Pickups